borgstrom/garment/docs/strategy.rst

+.. _strategy:

 Deployment Strategy
 ===================
 This document serves to outline the approach to deployment that Garment takes, and the associated conventions it defines based on this approach.
-See the :ref:`configuration` documentation for how the strategy is configured.
+See the :ref:`configuration` documentation for how you configure your deployments.

 Environments